OmarAzizi/Chroma-AI/README.md

 ## Usage
-First clone the repository (**Note** this will take some time because the repo contain the pretrained model)
+First clone the repository (**Note** this will take some time because the repo contains the pretrained model)

 ```bash
 git clone https://github.com/OmarAzizi/Chroma-AI.git && cd Chroma-AI